MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/add-in.md

 ## Opt out of the Insights add-in

 The way to opt out of the Insights add-in is to opt out of MyAnalytics.
-For instructions, see [Can I opt out of MyAnalytics?](opt-out-of-mya.md).
+For instructions, see [Opt out of MyAnalytics](opt-out-of-mya.md).

-To remove the Insights add-in icon from the ribbon, see [To remove Insights from Outlook](#remove-insights-add-in-from-outlook).

-## Remove Insights add-in from Outlook
+## Remove the Insights add-in from Outlook

-Follow these steps to remove from the Outlook ribbon the icon for the Insights add-in.
+Follow these steps to remove the Insights add-in from the Outlook ribbon.

 1. On the Outlook Home Ribbon, select the **Get Add-ins** icon.